-Not all holiday desserts have to be heavy!
-This Persimmon Pomegranate Tart with Maple Mascarpone is both light and delicious and ready for your celebration!
+Not all desserts have to be heavy!
+This Persimmon Pomegranate Tart with Maple Mascarpone is both light and delicious and ready for your party!

 This post is sponsored by Wewalka.
 As always, thank you for reading and for supporting companies I partner with, which allows me to create unique content and recipes for you from readily accessible ingredients.
 All opinions are always my own.